 5.6% ABV

-Few things compare to a perfectly poured draught Guinness.
+Few things compare to a perfectly poured draft Guinness.
 But for packaged options, skip the nitro-widgeted canned Guinness Draught and opt instead for bottled Extra Stout.
-Produced at the iconic St. James’ Gate Dublin brewery, this velvet pour effuses toasted grain, dark chocolate, and coffee aromas.
-The palate serves an astute balance of body and flavor, and a pleasantly bitter finish.
+Produced at the iconic St. James’ Gate Dublin brewery, this velvet pour effuses toasted grain and dark chocolate aromas.
+The palate serves an astute balance of flavor and a pleasantly bitter finish.

 Deschutes’ Obsidian